logos-co/roadmap/content/vac/tke/g/codex/cdx-lender.md

 gantt
 	dateFormat YYYY-MM-DD
 	section Codex
-		Insurance Mechanism :, 2024-02-01, 2024-07-01
+		Lender :, 2024-05-01, 2024-07-01
 ```

 - status: 95%
-- CC: Frederico, Juan
+- CC: Juan

 ### Description
-Mechanisms to make the system more stable
+Design and modeling of the lender role

 ### Justification
 Understand the roles that impact the performance and security of the protocol.
 As part of the Codex Technical Milestone #5 ("Tokenomics").

 ### Deliverables
-- Specific parts of three chapters of the Codex Litepaper (Use Cases, Contract Lifecycle, and CDX Tokenomics) (the milestones [cdx](cdx.md), [cdx-fees](cdx-fees.md), and [cdx-lender](cdx-lender.md) cover the remaining parts of these chapters).
+- Specific parts of three chapters of the Codex Litepaper (Use Cases, Contract Lifecycle, and CDX Tokenomics) (the milestones [cdx](cdx.md), [cdx-fees](cdx-fees.md), and [cdx-insurance](cdx-insurance.md) cover the remaining parts of these chapters).
 - One section of the Codex Whitepaper (CDX Tokenomics)

 ### Tracking Metrics